-Figure 3.3 PWM inverter oscillator circuit diagram
+Figure 3.3 PWM Inverter Oscillator Circuit Diagram

 In Figure 3.3, the circuit diagram of a PWM inverter oscillator is shown.
-An oscillator is an electronic circuit that has the ability to change a direct current (D.C) into an alternating current (A.C) without any external input.
+An oscillator is an electronic circuit that can change a direct current (D.C) into an alternating current (A.C) without any external input.
 An oscillator comprises of ICs and filtering components like capacitor and resistor.
-Unlike an amplifier that requires an external input e.g. voice, an oscillator on the other hand does not require external input.
+Unlike an amplifier that requires an external input e.g. voice, an oscillator, on the other hand, does not require external input.